John Caradja: Escape from Wallachia

-As remembered by Dăscălescu, Caragea's disappearance "once he had absorbed enough bounties" was not followed by "any sort of troubles in the country".
-In reality, the vacancy led to diplomatic conflicts and to a lasting political uncertainty: Strogonov made the case that, as per the international treaties in place, the Ottomans needed to establish Caragea's guilt before finding him a replacement.
-Caragea left an explanatory letter that reached the Grand Vizier Burdulu Pasha, who showed it to Strogonov in January 1819.
+As remembered by Dăscălescu, Caradja's disappearance "once he had absorbed enough bounties" was not followed by "any sort of troubles in the country".
+In reality, the vacancy led to diplomatic conflicts and to a lasting political uncertainty: Strogonov made the case that, as per the international treaties in place, the Ottomans needed to establish Caradja's guilt before finding him a replacement.
+Caradja left an explanatory letter that reached the Grand Vizier Burdulu Pasha, who showed it to Strogonov in January 1819.
 In it, the Prince argued that he had been left with no choice but to flee.
-Strogonov still declared himself upset by the Soutzos appointments, and, in March, considered asking Caragea to present his version of the events before Emperor Alexander, in Saint Petersburg.
+Strogonov still declared himself upset by the Soutzos appointments, and, in March, considered asking Caradja to present his version of the events before Emperor Alexander, in Saint Petersburg.
 During those months, Olympios was preparing the grounds for an anti-Ottoman rebellion, informing Panagiotis Anagnostopoulos that he commanded the allegiance of some 300 Serb and Bulgarian volunteers.
-Caragea's flight also deepened conflicts between Romanian nationalists and Phanariotes: immediately after, a delegation of boyars unsuccessfully demanded that all boyar dignities be assigned to men who could prove their Romanian background, and that Caragea's native enemy, Brâncoveanu, be assigned to the throne.
+Caradja's flight also deepened conflicts between Romanian nationalists and Phanariotes: immediately after, a delegation of boyars unsuccessfully demanded that all boyar dignities be assigned to men who could prove their Romanian background, and that Caradja's native enemy, Brâncoveanu, be recognized as Prince.
 The Divan met in December 1818 to vote on Metropolitan Nectarie's destitution and the expulsion of non-princely Phanariote families.
 A 20-man majority was gathered in favor of the latter measure, and pressures were put on Nectarie, who eventually resigned.